Adam Smalley: Porsche Carrera Cup Great Britain

-In November 2021, it was announced that Adam Smalley was the 2022-2023 Porsche Carrera Cup GB Junior Driver, following a shootout day earlier in the month.
+In November 2021, it was announced that Smalley was the 2022-2023 Porsche Carrera Cup GB Junior Driver, following a shootout day earlier in the month.
 Succeeding Harry King, he made his debut in the series in 2022, driving for Duckhams Yuasa Racing.
 In the opening race of the season, he took his maiden win.
 He finished the season as runner-up, taking nine additional podiums besides his win.

 Smalley continued in the series for 2023 with Duckhams Yuasa Racing-affiliated Team Parker Racing.
 The season started successfully as he claimed his maiden pole position at Donington Park.
 Although he fell to second in race one, which was held on a drying track, he moved up from fourth to first in the wet race two.
 His second win of the season came at Oulton Park.
 After qualifying third, he finished second in race one despite damage on the opening lap that affected the car's handling, but had a clean race two to finish on the top step of the podium and extend his championship lead.
 The second Donington Park round saw him take pole position, and even though he slipped down to third place in race one, he bounced back to win race two.
 With a second-place finish in race one at Silverstone, third place in race two was enough for Smalley to secure the championship title with one round still to go.
 Despite having the championship wrapped up, he still put on a strong performance in Brands Hatch to win the final race of the season.
 He finished with four wins and ten additional podiums and never finished below fourth position in a year that he described as "the best season of [his] life."